Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Moduli of stable quotients

 where $V$ is a vector bundle and the homomorphism is naturally extended additively.
 Again, if one chooses an ample line bundle $\underline{H}$ on the coarse moduli space $c:Y\rar \underline{Y}$, one can define the \emph{modified Hilbert polynomial} as $P^{\E,H}_\F (v):= P^\E_\F(p^*H^{\otimes v})$, where $H=c^*\underline{H}$.

-Note that properties in Proposition \ref{prop_F_qF} do not necessarily hold in this case, since $p^*\E$ may not be a generating sheaf on $Y[k]$ and the pull-back of $H$ may not be ample.
+Note that properties in Proposition \ref{prop_F_qF} do not necessarily hold in this case.
+Although $p^*\E$ would still be a generating sheaf on $Y[k]$, the pull-back of $H$ may not be ample.
 But we can still use them to refine the Quot-stacks.